ZMedia Purwodadi

 3. Balance Technology With Offline Learning

-Effective middle schools intentionally design lessons that include:
+Effective middle schools intentionally design lessons that entails:

 • Hands-on projects